-Set switches 6, 7 and 8 of dipswitch block 1 (SB1.6,7,8) on the Electronic Assembly's C.P.U. to the desired reader number while (SB2.1) is on.
-Diagnostic numbers will appear on the serial communication line and the front panel display (if installed) as a label passes the selected reader.
+Set switches 6, 7 and 8 of dipswitch block 1 (SB1.6,7,8) on the Electronic Assembly's C.P.U. to the desired reader number and toggle (SB2.1) off and back on.
+Diagnostic numbers will appear on the front panel display (if installed) as a label passes the selected reader.
+If you would like the diagnostic message to also be sent out the host port, make sure SB2.1 is on.